JdavisBro/chicory-speedrun-mod/README.md

 - Teleporting - Pressing / teleports the dog to your cursor
 - Chapter Select - Pressing = brings up the chapter select menu (without adding it to the regular pause menu)
 - Custom Palette Modifying - Pressing home lets you change your custom palette anywhere.
 (Note: on first time use you need to save & exit to make brush styles work)
+- Clear screen - Press delete to clear most of a screens paint and reset breakable rocks.

 ## Planned Features:

 - Boss phase skipping/undoing
-- Clear a screen's, paint, breakable rocks, and other things like that
-- Patch that works on the Windows version of Chicory.

 ## Used Software: